Last updated on December 9th, 2014 at 02:34 am

 The Truth is that Facing Your Problem Isn’t Half as Dangerous as Ignoring It

-When we ignore the problems in our lives, we are setting ourselves up for greater problems.
+When we ignore the problems in our lives, we set ourselves up for greater problems.

-Like most motivational speakers, I encourage people to go after what they want in life and to get away from the life they don’t want.
+Like most motivational speakers, I encourage people to go after what they want and get away from the life they don’t want.

 My mother never even considered what she wanted in life.
 It was never factored into the equation.